-Each year, the National Science Foundation (NSF) accepts around 1,500 students to their Graduate Research Fellowship Program (GRFP).
-These students are in the early stages of their graduate school training in a science, technology, engineering, or mathematics (STEM) field.
-The fellowship provides a 3-year stipend of $34,000.
-APS encourages eligible psychological science students to apply for this significant and prestigious early-career honor.
+Every year since 1952, the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) has offered fellowships to US citizens, nationals, and permanent residents in the early stages of their scientific training—individuals who are enrolled in, or about to enter, a research-based Master’s or PhD program in science, technology, engineering, or mathematics (STEM).
+APS encourages eligible psychological science students to apply for this significant and prestigious early career honor.

 Here, we provide a complete overview of the award and how you can apply.